About Gray Space

 I use different methods based on the latest research in psychology, neuroscience, and the mind-body connection to tailor our work to your specific needs.
 I also welcome the integration of spirituality into our work together for those who find it meaningful.

-As a therapist and a client, I know the courage it takes to ask for support and the profound impact that therapy can have.
-I know that therapy is not about fixing anyone or about having all the answers.
-It is a space to explore your situation, connect with your core self, and allow transformation to happen.
+As both a therapist and a client, I know the courage it takes to ask for support and the profound impact that therapy can have.
+I know that therapy is not about fixing anyone or having all the answers.
+It is a space to explore your situation, connect with your core self, strengthen important relationships, and allow transformation to happen.

 Shabana Abdullah